The 13 most successful presentation hook ideas ever

-A cool trick you could use is to send the audience in one mental direction, and then tell them they’re wrong.
+A cool trick you could use for your presentation hook ideas is to send the audience in one mental direction, and then tell them they’re wrong.
 I know it sounds weird, but let me give you an example of a hook.

 You ask a question and you give 3 possible options: A,B and C. You ask the audience to vote for one of the 3 options.
 Once they vote, you tell them that none of the answers were correct.
 At this point, they’ll feel surprised and you can hook them, then show them the correct one.
 You could build your speech step by step, commenting on why the 3 options are wrong.
 In this way, you’ll bring the audience to the message more naturally.